jake-87/blog/content/blog/dependent_p1.md

 The technique we will implement in this series can most succinctly be described as "Bidirectional typechecking, utilizing Normalization by Evaluation".
 I do not expect the reader to understand that sentence for at least a little while ;).

+All code snippets will be collated at the end of each page, so scroll all the way down if you're only interested in that.

 ## Resources

 The following are resources I highly recommend for exploring this topic on your own.